tum-pbs/pbdl-book/overview.md

 relying on hearsay and not dealing with the topic enough.

 Rather, the situation is a very common one in science: we are facing a new class of methods, and "all the gritty details" are not yet fully worked out.
-However, this is pretty common for scientific advances.
+This is pretty common for all kinds of scientific advances.
 Numerical methods themselves are a good example.
 Around 1950, numerical approximations and solvers had a tough standing.
 E.g., to cite H. Goldstine, numerical instabilities were considered to be a "constant source of anxiety in the future" {cite}`goldstine1990history`.
 By now we have a pretty good grasp of these instabilities, and numerical methods are ubiquitous and well established.